-When I was contemplating rejoining a musical journey that I had left behind in my youth, I was really apprehensive about learning guitar because of age-related issues.
-An older adult, what does that mean?
+When I was contemplating rejoining a musical journey that I had left behind in my youth, I was really apprehensive about learning guitar because of age-related issues as an older adult.
 I suppose a given age, young or old, is a relative measurement.
 If you’re sixteen, then thirty may seem ancient.
 I’m presently in my late fifties and ninety seems old to me.
 The majority of successful musicians began their training when they were adolescents or younger.
 But can a geezer like me play guitar competently, proficiently, and achieve a level of musicianship that’s respectable to other musicians?
 I feel more confident today that I can.
 It’s generally accepted that it takes approximately ten years or 10,000 hours of training to acquire expertise in a given discipline.
 So will I play like Eric Clapton in nine more years?
 I doubt it, but that’s neither my goal nor my approach to my music training.
 I’m fully aware of my limitations, thus my expectations are realistic and achieving world-class notoriety as a musician is yet another goal not on my list.
 Making my musical journey is my goal, and my only goal.

 Learning Music as an Older Adult